 The Rhodesian Field Force (RFF) as it was called under the command of Lieut.-General Sir Frederick Carrington faced tremendous logistical challenges.
 The railway line from Beira to Umtali had been opened on 4 February 1898, but only in 2ft gauge, and in 1900 was being converted to 3ft 6inch gauge.
 The railway line from Umtali to Salisbury had been built as 3ft 6inch gauge and opened on 23 May 1899; Salisbury and Bulawayo was still unconnected by rail.

-So in 1900 in order for these soldiers to get from Marondera to Bulawayo, they travelled either by Zeederberg coach if they were officers or by ox-wagon and foot if they were other ranks.
-They travelled through Fort Charter, Enkeldoorn (now Chivhu) Umvuma (now Mvuma) Iron Mine Hill, Gwelo (now Gweru) and then Bulawayo; this slower journey taking up to 25 days.
+In 1900 to get soldiers from Marondera to Bulawayo, they travelled either by Zeederberg coach if they were officers, or by ox-wagon and foot, if they were other ranks.
+They travelled through Fort Charter, Enkeldoorn (now Chivhu) Umvuma (now Mvuma) Iron Mine Hill, Gwelo (now Gweru) and then Bulawayo; the slower journey by ox-wagon taking up to 25 days.
 Several thousand troops must have passed through Fort Charter at this time.
 There is no evidence for any Australian or New Zealander graves at Fort Charter and for further information read the article: Anglo Boer War graves at Paradise Plot Cemetery, Marondera on the website www.zimfieldguide.com under Mashonaland East Province.

-David Worthington says the granite obelisk inscribed “Fort Charter 1890” was erected on the north-west rampart at the instigation of Sir John Noble Kennedy, who was Governor of Southern Rhodesia from 1947 to 1953 and Cormac Lloyd states it was unveiled in 1954 by Sir Robert Tredgold.
+David Worthington says the granite obelisk inscribed “Fort Charter 1890” was erected on the north-west rampart through the efforts of Sir John Noble Kennedy, who was Governor of Southern Rhodesia from 1947 to 1953 and Cormac Lloyd states it was unveiled in 1954 by Sir Robert Tredgold.

-The fort now lies deserted; the walls have collapsed from the effects of the rains and the hooves of grazing cattle as the site was never fenced.
+The fort now lies deserted; the walls have collapsed from the effects of over a century of rains and the hooves of grazing cattle as the site was never fenced.